g4br13l/SailsProjetc/README.md

-Then clone this repository and be happy!
+Then clone this repository

+To run the project, type this command on project folder (SailsProj):

+- sails lift

+Be happy!